-- 4.51.4.50.
+- 4.48.
+Simple and clear lines of communication and reporting within the shift team should be established to ensure that the control room operators retain full control over the plant. - 4.49.
+All verbal communications within the shift team or between the shift team and other groups of personnel should be clear and concise and should include both the provision and the receipt of correct information.
+In all communications, the sender has the responsibility for ensuring that the information is fully understood. - 4.50.
 In communications, the full description of any plant item should be given, and the phonetic alphabet should be used where appropriate.
-To reduce the likelihood of error in verbal communication, both in the plant and in control rooms, training should be provided in the use of three-way communications between the sender and recipient.
-This method should be used as widely as practicable, especially in abnormal situations. - 4.52.4.51.
+To reduce the likelihood of error in verbal communication, both in the plant and in control rooms, training should be provided in the use of three-way communications 14 between the sender and recipient.
+This method should be used as widely as practicable, especially in abnormal situations. - 4.51.
 Recipients of verbal instructions should proceed only when they fully understand the task to be undertaken.
-Where appropriate, they should check that the action that they have taken delivers the expected results. - 4.53.4.52.
-When verbal or written instructions or orders are used in the conduct of operations at a nuclear power plant, administrative procedures should be put in place to ensure that the verbal or written orders do not diverge from operating procedures and do not compromise OLCs. - 4.54.4.53.
+Where appropriate, they should check that the action that they have taken delivers the expected results. - 4.52.
+When verbal or written instructions or orders are used in the conduct of operations at a nuclear power plant, administrative procedures should be put in place to ensure that the verbal or written orders do not diverge from operating procedures and do not compromise OLCs. - 4.53.
 Administrative controls should be established to specify the process of preparation, approval, authorization and distribution of shift orders that have an impact on the safety and reliability of the plant.
 Shift orders should be clearly written and should be marked with the date from which they are effective and the date on which they will expire, and they should be maintained in the control room.
 The duration of shift orders should be limited, and it should be regularly checked whether they continue to be necessary.